-After placing each new tile, the placing player may opt to station a piece (called a "follower" or "meeple") on a feature of that newly placed tile.
-The placing player may not use a follower to claim any features of the tile that extend or connect features already claimed by another player.
+After placing each new tile, the placing player may opt to place a meele on a feature of that newly placed tile.
+The placing player may not use a meeple to claim any features of the tile that extend or connect features already claimed by another player.
 However, it is possible for terrain features claimed by opposing players to become "shared" by the subsequent placement of tiles connecting them.
-For example, two field tiles, each having a follower, can become connected by another terrain tile into a single field shared by each follower's player.
-If a shared feature is connected to yet another feature of the same type claimed by one of the same players, said player, now having more followers in that feature, gains full claim over the feature.
+For example, two field tiles, each having a meeple, can become connected by another terrain tile into a single field shared by each meeple's player.
+If a shared feature is connected to yet another feature of the same type claimed by one of the same players, said player, now having more meeples in that feature, gains full claim over the feature.

-During the players' turns, cities, cloisters, and roads (but not fields) are scored when they are completed— cities and roads when they are completed (i.e. contain no unfinished edges from which they may be expanded), and cloisters when surrounded by eight tiles.
+During the players' turns, cities, monasteries (also known as cloisters) and roads (but not fields) are scored when they are "completed" — cities and roads when they are actually completed (i.e. contain no unfinished edges from which they may be expanded) and monasteries when they are completely surrounded by eight tiles.
 At the end of the game, when there are no tiles remaining, all incomplete features are scored.
-Points are awarded to the players with the most followers in a feature.
+Points are awarded to the players with the most meeples in a feature.

-If there is a tie for the most followers in any given feature, all of the tied players are awarded the full number of points.
-In general (see table), points are awarded for the number of tiles covered by a feature; cloisters score for neighboring tiles; and fields score based on the number of connected completed cities.
+If there is a tie for the most meeples in any given feature, all of the tied players are awarded the full number of points.
+In general (see table), points are awarded for the number of tiles covered by a feature; monasteries score for neighboring tiles; and fields score based on the number of connected completed cities.

-Once a feature is scored, all of the followers in that feature are returned to their owners.
+Once a feature is scored, all of the meeples in that feature are returned to their owners.